frequently asked

 • The National Division will represent partial season and showcase clubs only.

-• The New York Division will be full-season and partial season clubs.
+• The North Division will be full-season and partial season clubs.

 The parity tournament will be held in the weekend of April 29th